Blériot-SPAD S.510: Operational history

 Deliveries of the SPAD 510 to the Armée de l'Air (i.e. the French Air Force) began in early 1936, with the new fighters replacing the Morane-Saulnier M.S.225s of Groupe de Chasse 1/7 (GC 1/7) from May 1937, and the Nieuport-Delage NiD 62s and NiD 629s of Groupe de Chasse II/7 (GC II/7) from July 1937.
 In 1937, SPAD 510s were used to equip the Weiser circus aerobatic team, named after the commander of 7e Escadre (7th Wing, the parent unit of the two Groupes), which displayed around France that year.
 In 1938, with increasing tensions between France and Germany, the two Groupe's SPADs were fitted with radios, allowing them to be declared as fit for combat, with some aircraft being fitted with revised exhausts to aid night flying.
 From January 1939, GC I/7 began to re-equip with modern Morane-Saulnier M.S.406 fighter monoplanes, with the last SPAD 510 discarded in February, while GC II/7 replaced its SPAD 510s by M.S.406s later that year, completing its re-equipment just before its mobilisation at the start of the Second World War.

-On August 1939, obsolete fighters held in storage in France after being replaced in the front line units were used to equip Escadrilles Régionales de Chasse (ERC - regional fighter flights) to train reservists, with two flights formed in mainland France with a mixture of SPAD 510s and older NiD-622s, ERC 3/561 at Saint-Inglevert Airfield and ERC 4/561 at Villacoublay.
+In August 1939, obsolete fighters held in storage in France after being replaced in the front line units were used to equip Escadrilles Régionales de Chasse (ERC - regional fighter flights) to train reservists, with two flights formed in mainland France with a mixture of SPAD 510s and older NiD-622s, ERC 3/561 at Saint-Inglevert Airfield and ERC 4/561 at Villacoublay.
 In October, the two ERCs joined together to form Groupe Aėrien Régional de Chasse II/561 (GARC II/561) based at Havre-Oteville.
 On 18 January 1940 GARC II/561 was redesignated as GC III/10, which received Bloch MB.151s over the next few weeks to allow the unit to transition to a front-line fighter role.
 The displaced S.510s returned to their training role where they served until the Armistice of 22 June 1940.
 Approximately ten S.510s were sent to French North Africa in 1939 to join ERCs at Oran and Rabat.
 In May 1940, the ERCs based in French North Africa were combined to form a new fighter group, GC III/5, with equipment including SPAD 510s, but these were replaced by Morane-Saulnier M.S.406s by the end of May.

-Reports that it may have served in the Spanish Republican Air Force during the Spanish civil war are doubtful.
+Reports that it may have served in the Spanish Republican Air Force during the Spanish Civil War are doubtful.
 There is no evidence that S.510 were ever actually sent and they may have been confused with the Blériot-SPAD S.91 or with the Dewoitine D.510 that were delivered to the Escuadrilla Internacional.